 You might be wondering why relaxing in the Blue Lagoon is placed as a day one activity on

 The Northern Lights

-The Northern Lights is a natural phenomenon, aka a bugger to try and catch.
+The Northern Lights is a natural phenomenon, aka a bugger to try and see with your own eyes!
 As I can imagine (I felt the same), it’s not the thing you want to hear when you’re only visiting Iceland for a short break like we were.
-For this reason, it is very important you go out either with a tour company or self-drive to see the Northern Lights on your first night in Iceland, as you then have the subsequent nights of your stay to see them if you are not able to on the first occasion.
+For this reason, it is very important you go out on a Northern Lights tour either with a tour company or on self-drive tour on your first night in Iceland, as you then have the subsequent nights of your stay to see the Northern Lights if you are not able to on the first occasion.
 Many tour companies will take you back out free of charge to see them if you are unable to on your first tour company trip.
 If you are doing a self-drive tour of Iceland you can head to the Grótta Lighthouse, which is only a five-minute drive from Reykjavík centre.